 Things to Remember Here

-- Interpolation in excel is the process of finding the middle value of the existing data.
+- Interpolation is the process of finding the middle value of the existing data.

 - There is no built-in formula in excel to calculate the excel Interpolation value.

 - In MATCH function we need to use “1” for the parameter “match type” which helps users to find the value that is greater than the lookup value.

 This has been a guide to Interpolation in Excel.
 Here we discuss how to do Data Interpolation in Excel along with examples and downloadable excel template.
 You may also look at these useful functions in excel –